Lapin0t/phd-manuscript/main/04_ogs.typ

 the OGS construction obtains the next configuration by looking up the value $v$ associated to $i$ and _applying_ the observation $o$ to $v$.
 As such, we need to axiomatize this application operator in the language machine.
-It could be modelled by a map of the following type.
+It could be modeled by a map of the following type.

 $ "apply" th {Gamma th alpha} cl "Val" th Gamma th alpha -> (o cl O.ctx.Oper th alpha) -> "Conf" th (Gamma ctx.cat O.ctx.dom th o) $

 Note that the scope of the returned configuration is extended by the observation's holes, since the filling was not given.
-While this is precisely the operator needed for the OGS construction, we chose to generalize it slightly by adding the filling assigment (i.e., the observation's arguments) as arguments instead of extending the returned configuration's scope.
+While this is precisely the operator needed for the OGS construction, we chose to generalize it slightly by adding the filling assignment (i.e., the observation's arguments) as arguments instead of extending the returned configuration's scope.
 We thus obtain the following type.

 $ ogs.apply th {Gamma th alpha} cl "Val" th Gamma th alpha -> (o cl O.ctx.Oper th alpha) -> (O.ctx.dom th o asgn("Val") Gamma) -> "Conf" th Gamma $